 The Grants and Awards program marked its 30th year of advancing cancer research.

 Three endowed Young Investigator Awards in memory of John R. Durant, MD, Evelyn H. Lauder, and Sally Gordon were first presented at the ASCO Annual Meeting.
-Endowed YIAs will ensure CCF’s continued excellence in supporting cancer research and fostering the careers of oncology.
+Endowed YIAs will ensure Conquer Cancer’s continued excellence in supporting cancer research and fostering the careers of oncology.

 The James B. Nachman ASCO Junior Faculty Award in Pediatric Oncology, an endowed merit award, was established in memory of James B. Nachman, MD, Professor of Pediatrics at the University of Chicago in remembrance and celebration of his incredible legacy as an internationally renowned pediatric cancer expert.